mojahidhasan/fullstack-nextjs-golobe-travel-agency/README.md

 A full-stack nextjs project to practice and showcase the work.
 UI design was taken from [Figma community](https://www.figma.com/community/file/1182308758714734501/golobe-travel-agency-website).

 Here is the live preview of this website [golob-travel-agency.vercel.app](https://golob-travel-agency.vercel.app)

+###Note:

+- This website is not a real travel agency website.
+This was only for practicing web development.
+Every data is shown here are not real data.
+This website used [fakerjs](https://fakerjs.dev/) to generate fake data also fake data will be used for hotel data as well when it is implemented.
+- This website can collect information from some places (e.g: subscription, signup, payment method adding, profile photo and cover photo uploading etc.).
+So it is recommended not to provide your real information there.
+This website does not verify email during sign up.
+So you can signup using fake email.
+But if you sign in with google, facebook, or apple, it can collect your real information.
+So do it with caution.
+And **Never provide your real card data here**.
+Use fake data instead.
+This data will only be saved in database and will do nothing with it.
+You can still test buying tickets functionalities with fake data.

 ## Technologies used in this project